barchart/events-client-js/USAGE_REPORTS.md

 Notifies the system to begin the generation of a new export file.
 This processing happens asynchronously.
 In other words, once you make the request, you will be provided with a unique identifier for the export job and it will begin processing in the background.
 You will need to check back periodically to see if the job has completed.

-The export job will complete within 15 minutes.
-If too many records exist within the timeframe you've provided (_start_ to _end_), the job will fail and you will need to narrow your timeframe.

 The following parameters are required:

 * customer (required) - string - The name of the customer for which data is being exported.
 Barchart can provide you with the correct value.